Here is the step by step process I used to upgrade my

 something.
 The mindstor & digital wallet were

-not designed to be serviced by the user.
+to be serviced by the user.
 It is very

 easy to plug connectors in the wrong way, as not all